Harmonious Wail vocalist asking for your vote in singing contest

-Maggie Delaney-Potthoff, vocalist for the longstanding Madison band Harmonious Wail, is one of 10 semifinalists in an AARP singing contest after entering less than an hour before the deadline.
+Maggie Delaney-Potthoff, singer for the longstanding Madison band Harmonious Wail, is one of 10 semifinalists in an AARP singing contest.

 "I tossed my video in with over a thousand other contestants from across the U.S.," she said.
 "I am honored and excited to be entered as a semifinalist."